-Within New York City’s bustling fashion district, Mohawk Group now boasts an innovative 13,000-square-foot flagship showroom that fully incorporates the company’s “Believe in Better” mantra, as well as LEED and WELL Building Standard qualifications, to reflect new chapter of sustainable design.
+Within New York City’s bustling fashion district, Mohawk Group now boasts an innovative 13,000-square-foot flagship showroom that fully incorporates the company’s “Believe in Better” mantra to reflect new chapter of sustainable design.

 This former textile mill in historic Chelsea aligns with Mohawk’s humble manufacturing and textile origins, creating an instant home-like connection to the company lineage.